chibuzor9/calculator-app/readme.md

 - Basic arithmetic operations (addition, subtraction, multiplication, and division).
 - Clear and intuitive user interface.
 - History of calculations.
-- Support for both portrait and landscape orientations.

 ## Getting Started